 Students and trainees at King’s Health Partners

-We play a key role in training the health professionals of tomorrow, as well as the researchers and academics who will help drive change and innovation.
+We are here to help train the health professionals of tomorrow, as well as the researchers and academics who will help drive change and innovation.

-King’s Health Partners offers unique opportunities for students to maximise potential and make lasting contributions to the health and well-being of patients.
-Our Education Academy oversees education and training activities to ensure consistent standards of excellence, with an emphasis placed on scholarship, professionalism, communications and leadership.
+King’s Health Partners offers unique opportunities for you to maximise your potential and make lasting contributions to the health and well-being of patients.

 - Academic Foundation Programme - the Foundation Programme is a two-year generic training programme which forms a bridge between medical school and specialist or general practice training.
 There are 19 places available on the programme each year.

 - Clinical and Academic Research Society (CARS) - CARS aims to encourage student participation in research.
 The society facilitates communication and the exchange of ideas between College and hospital staff and students, raising student awareness of research opportunities and encouraging their participation in clinical and academic research within the College and hospitals.

 Designing Clinical Research Course - in collaboration with University of California, San Francisco, the ‘Designing Clinical Research’ course guides students through designing and writing a clinical research protocol.